AppleVine/workbooks/WorkbookB.md

 This makes it excellent for large sets of data as it will reduce the amount of splits needed each time, however it is much more complicated to program and understand than binary search, and can be slower than binary if the data set is not large, and not (relatively) uniform.

 Used appropriately, binary search is O(logn) for time complexity, but the added efficiency in Interpolation makes it O(log log n).
+Binary search is O(logn) as it needs one extra step every time the data is doubled (due halving the elements in every search).
+Interpolation takes this a step further by comparing that value to those at the upper and lower end, however this is again only accurate in well distributed data.

 ## References